Correctness and completeness of logic programs: Pruning

 Consider a pruned SLD-tree $T$ for $P$ (employing the two cases of pruning described above).
 Assume that each $q$-atom selected in $T$ has its first argument ground.
-Then $T$ is a csSLD-tree compatible with \S. From Th.\,\ref{th:completeness:pruned} it follows that $T$ is complete w.r.t.\ $S$.
+Then $T$ is a csSLD-tree compatible with \S. From Th.\,\ref{th:completeness:pruned} it follows that $T$ is complete w.r.t.\ $S'$.

-The restriction on the selected $q$-atoms can be implemented by means of Prolog delays.
-This can be done in such a way that floundering is avoided for the intended initial queries \cite{howe.king.tcs}.
+The restriction on the selected $q$-atoms is implemented by means of Prolog delays.
+This is done in such a way that, for the intended initial queries, floundering is avoided \cite{howe.king.tcs-shorter} (i.e.\ an atom is selected in each query).
 So the obtained pruned trees are as $T$ above, and the pruning preserves completeness of the program. \end{example}